 - Have them search for existing, creative coats of arms or symbols for inspiration.

-- Ask team members to work together to paint, draw, sketch, or 3D print a company coat of arms.
+- Ask team members to work together to paint, draw, sketch, or 3D print a coat of arms.

 - Hang the coat of arms in a prominent location in the office upon completion.